 - The university is prepared to respond to a call for enrolment growth proposals from the Government of Alberta.
-We continue to make the case for base funded enrolment growth through advocacy to the Government of Alberta. - We have worked with Colleges and Faculties to develop scenarios for growth, which will form the basis of our multi-year enrolment plan submissions to the government, informed by priorities identified by government in its call for enrolment growth proposals.
+We continue to make the case for base funded enrolment growth through advocacy to the Government of Alberta. - We have worked with Colleges and Faculties to develop scenarios for growth, which will form the basis of our multi-year enrolment plan submissions to the government, informed by what we learn about government intentions for funding growth.